by Angela Kirby, NewEarth University faculty, School of The Living Arts

 Blessings and grace,

-Angela Kirby will be presenting an inspiring online Art Therapy Workshop at NewEarth University’s School of The Living Arts in late 2020.
+Angela Kirby plans to present an inspiring online Art Therapy Workshop at NewEarth University’s School of The Living Arts